Skip to main content

 For example, a job specifying --ntasks=1 --cpus-per-task=12 on the partition prepost will have access to 1 x 12 x 60 GB = 720 GB of memory if hyperthreading is disabled (count half otherwise).

-On the gpu_p13 partition (default)
+On the default quadri-GPU V100 partition (gpu_p13)

 • 156/40 = 3.9 GB per reserved CPU core when hyperthreading is disabled (Slurm option --hint=nomultithread)

 Each compute node of the default GPU partition contains 4 GPUs and 40 CPU cores.
-You can therefore reserve 1/4 of the node's memory per GPU by requesting 10 CPU (i.e. 1/4 of the 40 cores) per GPU:
+You can therefore reserve 1/4 of the node's memory per GPU by requesting 10 CPUs (i.e. 1/4 of the 40 cores) per GPU:

 You thus reserve 3.9*10 = 39 GB of the node's memory per GPU, when hyperthreading is disabled (count half otherwise).

 Note that you can request more than 39 GB of memory per GPU if necessary (need for more memory per process).
-But this will result in overcharging of the job (allocation by Slurm of additional GPU resources that are not used): the GPU hours consumed by the job will then be calculated as if you had reserved more GPU for the job but without them being used and therefore without benefit for the computation times (see the remarks at the bottom of the page).
+But this will result in overcharging of the job (allocation by Slurm of additional GPU resources that are not used): the GPU hours consumed by the job will then be calculated as if you had reserved more GPUs for the job but without them being used and therefore without benefit for the computation times (see the remarks at the bottom of the page).

-On the gpu_p2 partition
+On the octo-GPU V100 partition (gpu_p2)

 • the sub-partition gpu_p2s with 360 GB of useful memory per node